MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/ts-inapp-marketing.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing the Campaign Activities tab and the activities subgrid added to the account form.](media/troubleshooting-inapp-campaign-activities-tab-added.png "The Campaign Activities tab is added with the activities subgrid")

-## User is getting timed-out when trying to delete a static marketing list
+## User is getting timed out when trying to delete a static marketing list

 **Reason**